minizon/cvpr_knowledgegraph/README.md

 # cvpr_knowledgegraph
- Mining the key words and author relationship
+ Mining the key words and author relationship in the CVPR conference

+- [ ] add the wordcloud to visualize the key words

+- [ ] make a database for the authors

+- [ ] add G6 to visualize the author relationship